GE AC4400CW

-The GE AC4400CW, sometimes referred as "AC44CW" is a 4400 hp diesel-electric locomotive that was built by GE Transportation Systems between 1993 and 2004.
-It is like the Dash 9-44CW, but features AC traction motors instead of DC, with a separate inverter per motor.
-In appearance, the AC4400CW is somewhat similar to GE's more powerful locomotive, the AC6000CW.
+The GE AC4400CW, sometimes referred to as "AC44CW", is a 4400 hp diesel-electric locomotive that was built by GE Transportation Systems between 1993 and 2004.
+It is similar to the Dash 9-44CW, but uses AC traction motors instead of DC, with a separate inverter per motor.

-Over the 11 years in which it was produced, GE constructed 2,834 examples for North American railroads.
+3,018 units were built for North American railroads over an 11-year production and 540 AC44i units for the Brazilian railroads.
 In 2005, all Class I freight railroads except Norfolk Southern and Canadian National owned at least one AC4400CW.
-Norfolk Southern ordered the very similar C40-9Ws.
-As a result of more stringent emissions requirements that came into effect on January of that year, GE no longer offers the AC4400CW, replacing it with the ES44AC.
+Norfolk Southern ordered the very similar C40-9Ws, although NS would later acquire 36 former CEFX AC4400CWs in August 2023.
+As a result of more stringent emissions requirements that came into effect in January 2005, GE no longer offers the AC4400CW, replacing it with the ES44AC.
+A 6,000 Horsepower (4,500kW) version was offered, known as the AC6000CW.